Overdrivr/DistantIO/README.md

 * And any other board programmed in C language.

 #### ARM mbed
-The C implementation is also in the process of being released as a library on the ARM mbed platform (<https://developer.mbed.org/>).
+The C implementation is available on ARM mbed development platform(<https://developer.mbed.org/users/Overdrivr/code/DistantIO/>).
-This would mean the library will be supported by any MCU running on an ARM processor.

-## Protocols
-Two different protocols are used in distantio.
-Serial frames are delimited using flags with a classic byte-stuffing algorithm.
-Frames are fixed-size, because this reduces at lot the constraints on the slave code.

-The second protocol is the core of distantio and defines what is contained in a delimited frame.
-Each frames carries a 16 bits CRC (Cyclic Redundancy Check) to ensure the received value was not corrupted during transport or processing.

-Protocols are defined in serial_protocols_definition.xlsx
+This increases considerably the amount of supported hardware platform.
+See the full list on <https://developer.mbed.org/platforms/>

 ## Python installation requirements
 ### Core version